Constitution and Bylaws

 Section 2: Installation

-At the beginning of each term of office, the following oath shall be administered by either the secretary or the treasurer to each officer and director:
+At the beginning of each term of office, the following oath shall be administered by either the secretary or the treasurer to each officer at the annual conference and convention where the election will be held.

 "I solemnly promise that I will, to the best of my ability, faithfully discharge the duties of the office to which I have been elected or appointed, will defend and support the objectives of GCB, and will do all in my power to further the well-being of all blind people within the State, Nation, and throughout the World."